fede-rodes/meteor-apollo-starter-kit/README.md

 ### TODO LIST
 - if services === password, add check at loggedInRoute and display/redirect to WelcomePage if email is not verified.
 - auth with password, after signup show welcome screen + open your email btn
 - do not re-ender layout with every route change
- - auth page add route parameter: login, signup, forgot-password (see ResetPasswordForm, resend reset psw link)
- - refactor auth-ui and password-auth-form, create indiviual components for: login-with-password, signup-with-password, forgot-password
 - home page: show avatar + set username based on email for password users

 - fix FB login for style equals to 'redirect'
 - Accounts.config from Meteor.docs